3 Hidden Factors that affect your finances abroad

 If you have children, benefits can make a huge difference – are school fees fully covered?
 If not, which is often the case in parts of the world like the Middle East, this can cost you 1-2 months of salary for each child.
 If not fully covered, how much will it cost you?
 What about books, uniforms, transportation, lunches?
 Will your family get medical coverage?
 Flights?
 Visa costs?
 Suitable housing?
 All of this should be factored into your decision.

 - Sending money home.
 You have spent many months working and living abroad and now you have a nice chunk of cash to send back home to pay for student loans, bills and savings.
 Most people think to get their bank to do the transfer but this is one of the most expensive ways to send money home – they often charge fees and they give you a poor exchange rate.
 Instead, you should shop around for a specialist money transfer company – they often do not charge any commission and you get a much better exchange rate, so you get more in your pocket at the end.
-We have negotiated rates with Rational FX for our teachers and their friends, and by using a money transfer company you will be able to enjoy more of your money when you get home
+We have negotiated rates with Rational FX for our teachers and their friends, and by using a money transfer company or similar service, you will be able to enjoy more of your money when you get home